Punchyou/flavors_of_physics_Ds_decay/project_report.md

 * http://blog.kaggle.com/2016/12/27/a-kagglers-guide-to-model-stacking-in-practice/
 * https://www.kaggle.com/arthurtok/introduction-to-ensembling-stacking-in-python

-Dataset Issues:
-    * High acciracy due to the dataset
-    * Pickec another dataset, but it was imbalanced
-    * Had to make it balances by resampling the dataset
+TODO: Had to make it balanced by resampling the dataset

 How to choose the best n components for pca:
 * PCA project the data to less dimensions, so we need to scale the data